-This is undoubtedly the most talked about subject in the beer world.
+Our Sales Director Dom Metcalfe shares his thoughts on what is undoubtedly the most talked about subject in the beer world.

-I should probably say now – I can’t necessarily quantify what Craft is.
-Unlike our friends across the pond that define the word simply by a brewery’s volume, I am not sure it’s as simple as that on the grounds that a US brewery that brews 10 times the volume of some of our oldest and largest regional breweries is classed as ‘craft’ in the US.
+I should probably say now – I can’t necessarily quantify what craft is.
+Unlike our friends across the pond that define the word simply by a brewery’s volume, I am not sure it’s as simple as that, on the grounds that a US brewery that brews 10 times the volume of some of our oldest and largest regional breweries, is classed as ‘craft’ in the US.